Game Design Challenge

 When submitting your Game Design Challenge document, save it as a .PDF file.
 This will ensure that we can open it and none of the formatting or images will be lost.
 Upload your file to SlideRoom via the Champlain.edu website.
 Finish the application by answering the last questions about yourself in the online form.

-If you have questions, email Amanda Crispel, the Assistant Dean of Game Development at: firstname.lastname@example.org.
+If you have questions, email Greg Bemis, the Program Director of Game Design at: firstname.lastname@example.org.

 If you would like the selection committee to see other materials to support your application, you may also upload them to SlideRoom.
 Here is a list of suggestions: